-The first thing to do when you notice a mouse in your house is to try find its point of entry.
+The first thing to do when you notice a mouse in your house is to try to find its point of entry.
 Look for small holes in the wall or lifted baseboards.
 After that, seal and package any and all food in your home.
-Mice and rats can chew through just about anything so it’s vital to put all food sources in some sort of Tupperware or storage container.
+Mice and rats can chew through just about anything, so it’s vital to put all food sources in some sort of Tupperware or storage container.
 Then, it’s time to call Frame’s Pest Control so our technicians can provide you with safe traps and fully inspect your home.

 Can mice harm my family?

 Yes, they can.
 Mice may be small, but they carry parasites and diseases that can affect your family’s health.
 Mice contaminate every surface they touch and continuously defecate throughout your home (yes, it’s as gross as it sounds).
-An infestation of mice and/or rats can irritate allergies and asthma and these rodents also carry diseases such as the Hantavirus, Salmonellosis, and Lyme Disease.
+An infestation of mice and/or rates can irritate allergies and asthma and these rodents also carry diseases such as the Hantavirus, Salmonellosis, and Lyme Disease.

 What is the best bait for mice or rats?

 Contrary to what you see on TV, cheese is not the best bait for mice or rats.
 The best possible bait to use is peanut butter.
-When putting the peanut butter on the trap, placement is key.
+When putting peanut butter on the trap, placement is key.
 It’s important to put a moderate amount of the bait right in the middle of the trap so the mouse has to fully climb onto the trigger.